The Morning Briefing: READ THE ROOM — 20 GOP Morons Sign Onto Bipartisan Amnesty Bill

 Dear Mr. Kruiser, Your description of the Noose’ems sure makes them sound just like SNL's Coneheads.
 Is life imitating art again?

 Thank you!
-I'm pretty sure that what I was trying to picture when I wrote about them being aliens.
+I'm pretty sure that's what I was trying to picture when I wrote about them being aliens.

 We'll finish with this from Michael: